Anambra guber: PDP aspirants differ on zoning - Vanguard News

-The quest for Anambra South Senatorial District to produce a candidate for the Peoples Democratic Party (PDP) ahead of the Nov.
-6 governorship election dominated discussion at a stakeholders’ meeting.
+The quest for Anambra South Senatorial District to produce a candidate for the Peoples Democratic Party (PDP) ahead of the November 6 governorship election dominated discuss at a stakeholders’ meeting.

-The News Agency of Nigeria (NAN) reports that the meeting held on Sunday in Amichi in Nnewi South Local Government Area of the state.

 While some aspirants and stakeholders who were from the zone supported the clamour, others argued that zoning was not enough but supported the need for candidates who had the capacity to win election in the election proper.